 Zhangjiagang Jiangsu, China Travel Guide

 Summers (June to August): Expect steamy and hot conditions.
 Average temperatures range from 25°C to 30 degrees celsius (77°F to 86°F), frequently climbing above 35°C (95°F).
-This period also includes significant rainfall and high humidity, which lessens comfort for outdoor activities.
+This period also includes significant precipitation and high humidity, which lessens comfort for outdoor activities.

 The annual average precipitation for Zhangjiagang is approximately 1,000-1,200 mm, with the majority of this rainfall occurring over the summer, especially in June and July.
 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.